Ea100/Ea100/README.md

 # Cyber Security_Capstone_Project
 As part of my cybersecurity training, I worked on this project to put theory into practice.
-It focuses on building a virtual lab environment and analyzing a mobile forensic image using real-world tools
+It focuses on building a virtual lab environment and analyzing a mobile forensic image using real-world tools.

 ### Project Title: Building a Virtual Cybersecurity Laboratory and Conducting Android Forensics Investigations